 If you use a PR tool to send your press releases out, you should be able to get an idea of your hit(s).

 For instance, JournoLink provides statistics for each press release sent out, including the number of journalists and bloggers reached, as well as the number of people who have read it.
-Our PR platform also shows the second part of the email address of those Journalists, as they contain the name of the publication they work for.
 As a result, you can monitor the publication's website manually to see if your business name appears.

 Tracking coverage offline